 With a rich and vibrant history, and a range of hotels, pubs, cafes and shops, Faringdon is an ideal place to visit for a holiday, short break or day out.

-A charter was granted for a weekly market in 1218, with markets continuing to be held every Tuesday and third Saturday in the month in the market place.
+A charter was granted for a weekly market in 1218, with markets continuing to be held every Tuesday and third Saturday of the month in the marketplace.
 The Saturday markets often celebrate the seasons or link to the history of Faringdon.

 If you would like more information, why not visit the Faringdon Information Centre located in the market place.

 How to get to Faringdon

 The Stagecoach bus route 66 runs from Oxford to Faringdon, via Bessels Leigh, Fyfield, Southmoor and Buckland.More info

 Things to do in Faringdon

 A range of Chinese paintings created by scholar-artists since the 18th century.
 These works represent the tradition of collecting the aesthetic taste and values of the Chinese literati who governed China for more than ten centuries.

 Junction Art Gallery in Woodstock will be presenting a mixed exhibition throughout June and July which focuses on the theme of Landscape in several different mediums.
 Two of the artists represented are landscape painter Robert Newton and award winning ceramicist Paul Wearing.
 Robert Newton describes his work as ‘a diary of my surroundings’ finding inspiration in the landscape around him in Northumberland and capturing the seasons, from the rich colours of autumn to the freshness of spring.
 His work has…